xiaoxiae/Robotics-Simplified-Website/docs/motor-controllers/polynomial-function.md

 \end{align*}
 $$

 Solving this system of linear equations will give us the coefficients of the polynomial.
-We can apply this method to a polynomial of any degree, given enough points (if $$d$$ is the degree of the polynomial and $$n$$ is the number of unique points, the degree of the polynomial the points form is $$d=n-1$$).
+We can apply this method to a polynomial of any degree, given enough points.
+To be more precise: if $$d$$ is the degree of the polynomial and $$n$$ is the number of unique points, the degree of the polynomial the points form is $$d=n-1$$.

 ## Closing remarks
-Although this controller isn't as widely used as PID, it can frequently perform better than PID, namely in situations where the ranges of movement of the motors are restricted - forks of a forklift/robot arm.
+Although this controller isn't as widely used as PID, it can sometimes outperform PID, namely in situations where the ranges of movement of the motors are restricted - forks of a forklift/robot arm.

 Modified {% last_modified_at %B %-d, %Y %}
 {: .fs-2 style="text-align: right;" }